 MWBE, Energy Sovereignty and Other Commitments.

 A Designated System may receive additional points during project selection under the SFA if (i) the Approved Vendor, Approved Vendor Aggregator, or Designee (as these terms are used in the SFA) is a registered Minority/Women-Owned Business Enterprise (“MWBE”) registered with a public or non-public third-party MWBE-certifying bodies, including but not limited to the National Minority Supplier Development Council, the Women’s Business Enterprise National Council, and their regional affiliates, or (ii) the Approved Vendor engages one or more MWBE subcontractors, where the combined contract value across all such MWBE subcontractors on the Designated System is 50% or more of the Designated System’s REC contract value.
-For purposes of calculating the REC contract value of a Distributed Renewable Energy Generation Device in the foregoing, the REC contract value shall be calculated based on a Contract Price without any Price Adders.
+For purposes of calculating the REC contract value of a Distributed Renewable Energy Generation Device in the foregoing, the REC contract value shall be calculated based on a Contract Price without any ES Price Adders.
 For each Designated System which received additional points during the project selection process for commitments related to the use of one or more MWBE subcontractors, Seller agrees to submit invoices from all such MWBE subcontractors, which demonstrate fulfillment of this requirement, contemporaneously with the SFA Part II Application.
 The IPA will verify compliance with the MWBE commitment through review of the invoices of MWBE subcontractors in connection with its review of the SFA Part II Application of such Designated System.
 For each such Designated System, in the event that the Seller fails to demonstrate, and the IPA is unable to verify, fulfillment of MWBE subcontractor utilization equal to or greater than 50% of the REC contract value, the Designated System shall be removed from this Agreement and Buyer shall be entitled to payment by Seller in the amount of the Collateral Requirement.
 In the event of assignment under Section 13.1, the assignee will assume the responsibilities and obligations of Seller under this Agreement.
 For each Designated System which received additional points during the project selection process based upon the Seller’s status as a certified MWBE, any assignment pursuant to Section 13.1 may be assigned prior to SFA Part II Application verification of the Designated System only to another SFA-Approved Vendor that is also a certified MWBE.
 In the event that the assignee is not a certified MWBE, the Designated System shall be removed from this Agreement and Buyer shall be entitled to payment by Seller in the amount of the Collateral Requirement.
 (In either case of Designated System removal contemplated in this Section 2.7(a), the IPA shall provide to Buyer and Seller a revised Schedule A, Schedule C and Schedule D to the Product Order indicating the removal of the Designated System.)
 Following SFA Part II Application verification, Seller may make any assignment consistent with Section 13.1.